Who is Busta 929? Age, girlfriend, real name, songs, profile, net worth

 The photos have sparked mixed reactions from social media users.
 A section of tweeps has called him out, denouncing him and labelling him as a paedophile.
 However, others have described the ladies condemning him as hypocrites.
 According to his supporters, the ladies condemning him did the same when they were younger but are now playing holy.

-These details about Busta 929 express the songster's success and predicament.
+These details about Busta 929 express the musicians' success and predicament.
 The allegations levelled against him might have dire consequences on his career.
 So far, he has not commented on the allegations.

 READ ALSO: Mbuso Mandela's: age, children, wife, parents, career, abuse, profiles, net worth